 Unless you have the same equipment at home as you have at work, you may struggle to set up your computer to provide an ergonomically ideal workstation.
-Even if you do have that equipment, you need to make sure that it is adjusted to meet your needs whilst you are working.
+Even if you do have the same equipment, it's important to make sure it's adjusted to meet your needs while you are working.

-There may be temporary fixes that you can come up with to improve your home set-up where necessary.
+Where necessary, there may be temporary fixes you can come up with to improve your home set-up.
 For example:

 using a laptop rise and a separate keyboard and mouse with a laptop

 taking your footrest home if you need to use one

 placing a cushion or pillow on your chair to get a more ergonomic arm position

 If you don't have access to a laptop riser or a separate keyboard and mouse, watch this short video for tips on modifying your home workstation to safely use a laptop.